-- 6. More and better safe cycling infrastructure across the EU is essential to attract more people to cycling, in and between urban and rural areas.
-Better cycling infrastructure will also benefit other means, such as micro-mobility solutions. - 7.
-Funding dedicated to cycling at local, national and European levels is needed to match the ambition to get more people cycling.
-An appropriate level of investment is a prerequisite for significantly improving cycling conditions and maintaining infrastructure. - Safety is a prerequisite to encourage people to cycle, especially those groups that may still hesitate, including many women, children and older people.
+- (5) Cycling improves social inclusiveness, contributing to people's physical and mental health and well-being.
+It is a moderate physical activity that reduces health risks and premature deaths linked with sedentary lifestyles.
+Bicycles with electric assistance (ebikes, speed pedelecs) are increasingly popular and allow people to cover longer distances, meet the mobility and transport needs of families, small and medium-sized enterprises (SMEs), and reach additional groups, such as older people and persons with disabilities or reduced mobility. - (6) More and better safe cycling infrastructure across the EU is essential to attract more people to cycling, in and between urban and rural areas.
+Better cycling infrastructure will also benefit other means, such as micro-mobility solutions. - (7) Funding dedicated to cycling at local, national and European levels is needed to match the ambition to get more people cycling.
+An appropriate level of investment is a prerequisite for significantly improving cycling conditions and maintaining infrastructure. - (8) Safety is a prerequisite to encourage people to cycle, especially those groups that may still hesitate, including many women, children and older people.
 In addition to safer infrastructure such as separated cycle paths and secure parking, all elements of the Safe System approach need to be applied to both cycling and to motorised vehicles and drivers sharing the road with cyclists.
 This includes safe speeds, safe road use and safe vehicles, underpinned by the strong enforcement of road traffic rules.
 Developing standards for cycling lanes would increase design-embedded safety for new cycling infrastructure.
-Training and education, such as at schools, can help promote safe cycling. - 9.
-The European cycling industry is a global innovator and leader as well as an important and growing sector of the economy.
-It currently represents over 1 000 SMEs4 and accounts for 1 million jobs, with potential for many more. - 10.
-Cycling is also a key enabler of sustainable tourism and contributes to connectivity within and between rural and urban areas, especially in combination with trains, buses and other modes to create multimodal mobility services.
-It brings tangible benefits to the local economy, in particular to SMEs. - 11.
-Cycling data is not collected consistently in the EU.
-This affects the optimal choice of transport investments and the evaluation of the effectiveness of measures already taken. - The principles included in this Declaration are expected to help deliver on the EU climate and environmental targets, including in particular the Zero Pollution Action Plan5 and the other objectives of the European Green Deal, the Sustainable and Smart Mobility Strategy6, and the New EU Urban Mobility Framework7. - 13.
-The European Parliament adopted a resolution on developing an EU cycling strategy in February 20238.
-In 2022, six EU Member States prepared a European Cycling Declaration, which has so far been signed by the majority of Member States9. - 14.
-The promotion and implementation of the principles included in this Declaration is a political commitment of the Union.
-The Union is responsible for implementing this Declaration in cooperation with its Member States, in accordance with their respective competences and in full compliance with Union law.
+Training and education, such as at schools, can help promote safe cycling. - (9) The European cycling industry is a global innovator and leader as well as an important and growing sector of the economy.
+It currently represents over 1 000 SMEs4 and accounts for 1 million jobs, with potential for many more. - (10) Cycling is also a key enabler of sustainable tourism and contributes to connectivity within and between rural and urban areas, especially in combination with trains, buses and other modes to create multimodal mobility services.
+It brings tangible benefits to the local economy, in particular to SMEs. - (11) Cycling data is not collected consistently in the EU.
+This affects the optimal choice of transport investments and the evaluation of the effectiveness of measures already taken. - (12) The principles included in this Declaration are expected to help deliver on the EU climate and environmental targets, including in particular the Zero Pollution Action Plan5 and the other objectives of the European Green Deal, the Sustainable and Smart Mobility Strategy6, and the New EU Urban Mobility Framework7. - (13) The European Parliament adopted a resolution on developing an EU cycling strategy in February 20238.
+In 2022, six EU Member States prepared a European Cycling Declaration, which has so far been signed by the majority of Member States9. - (14) The promotion and implementation of the principles included in this Declaration is a political commitment of the Union.
+The Union is responsible for implementing this